 There appears to be a link between depression and inflammation in a subset of people with depression, which may account for some of the beneficial effect seen in depression.

 I started taking a curcumin supplement a couple of months ago.
 Much like with the omega-3s, I have no idea if it’s actually helping, but I figure might as well keep going with it.

 L-methylfolate is an activated form of folic acid.
 It’s considered activated because it’s able to donate a single-carbon methyl group to the process of synthesizing new neurotransmitters like serotonin, norepinephrine, and dopamine.
 Some studies have shown a beneficial effect from L-methylfolate use in depression, particularly among people with elevated levels of inflammation.

 The dose needed to achieve the effect on depression is 15mg.
 It’s available in 15mg tablets in the U.S., but for some reason, in Canada, it’s only available as 1mg tablets.
 Popping 15 of those a day would get rather expensive rather quickly.
 I used to get it as an injection from a naturopath, but that was also expensive, so I stopped it even though it was helpful.

 S-adenosyl methionine (SAMe) is involved in the synthesis process for serotonin and other neurotransmitters.
 It may be useful as an add-on to another form of treatment for depression.

 The recommended dose is 1600 mg/day.
 SAMe tends to be fairly pricey, so you might not get the best bang for your buck with this option.

 What’s most important when considering the use of supplements in depression, or any illness for that matter, is to keep in perspective what they can and can’t do.
-I’ve ranted about this before, but just because something is “natural” doesn’t mean it’s safe or effective.
+I’ve ranted about this before, but just because something is “natural” doesn’t mean it’s safe or effective, and it doesn’t mean that the natural products industry has your best interests at heart.
 But if you’re looking for something else to add into your overall plan for managing your illness, a supplement or two might be worth a try.

 Have you ever tried any supplements to help with managing your own illness?